Russia says its planes struck 10 Islamic State targets in Syria

 It said the strikes, conducted by SU-34, SU-24M and SU-25 planes, had hit targets in the Idlib and Raqqa provinces, including a terrorist training camp and a suicide belt factory.

-The strikes, which it called pinpoint, had also destroyed three ammunition stores and four Islamic State command centres, the ministry said.
+The strikes, which it called pinpoint, had also destroyed three ammunition stores and four Islamic State command centers, the ministry said.

 (Reporting by Polina Devitt; Editing by Andrew Osborn)